 Born on December 9, 1899, in Brooklyn, New York, Léonie Adams graduated from Barnard College in 1922.

 An educator, consultant, editor, and poet, she was best known for her meticulously crafted lyric poetry, which fused Romantic and Metaphysical elements.
-In the 1920s, she served in editorial capacities for both Wilson Publishing and The Metropolitan Museum of Art.
-She then went on to teach English and lecture at various colleges and universities, including New Jersey College for Women, from which she received an honorary doctoral degree in 1950; University of Washington; the Breadloaf Writers Conference; Columbia University; New York University; and Sarah Lawrence College.
+In the 1920s, she served in editorial capacities for both Wilson Publishing and the Metropolitan Museum of Art.
+She then went on to teach English and lecture at various colleges and universities, including New Jersey College for Women (now, Douglass Residential College at Rutgers University), from which she received an honorary doctoral degree in 1950.
+Adams also taught at the University of Washington, the Bread Loaf Writers’ Conference, Columbia University, New York University, and Sarah Lawrence College.